ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 =========================

 ESMValCore also provides support for some datasets in their native format.
-In this case, the steps needed to reformat the data are executed as datasets fixes during the execution of an ESMValTool recipe, as one of the first preprocessor steps, see :ref:`fixing data <esmvalcore:fixing_data>`.
+In this case, the steps needed to reformat the data are executed as dataset fixes during the execution of an ESMValTool recipe, as one of the first preprocessor steps, see :ref:`fixing data <esmvalcore:fixing_data>`.
 Compared to the workflow described above, this has the advantage that the user